yeray142/q_volution_2026_sdu/README.md

 Welcome to the official open-source repository for the **Q-volution Hackathon 2026**.

 Girls in Quantum is a global, youth-led initiative dedicated to making quantum education accessible, especially for girls and young students.
-This repository hosts the technical documentation, challenge statements, starter code references, and open-source learning resources for our participants.
+This repository mainly hosts learning resources for our participants.

 Our mission is to bridge the gap between theory and practice.
 Participants will use **open-source SDKs** (PyQuil, MerLin, Qiskit) to solve real-world problems in energy, finance, and simulation.